Campbell River Fishing Calendar & Reports

 Here’s the best places to find up-to-date fishing reports for Campbell River:

-Campbell River Fishing Reports – Facebook group with timely updates.
+Campbell River Fishing Reports – Active Facebook group with timely updates

-Tyee Marine – local outfitter that publishes detailed reports including bait & gear recommendations in the peak season.
+Tyee Marine – Facebook page of a local outfitter that publishes detailed reports including bait & gear recommendations in the peak season.

-Remember: Check fishing regulations for Area 13 (salt water) or Region 1 (freshwater) before heading out!
+Be sure to check current fishing regulations for Tidal Waters Area 13 or Freshwater Region 1 before heading out!

 Leave a Comment